Maleka Charles

 “From Solusi to strings baba.”
 He burst into a shout.
 “Zikuchayile manje.”
 Mandla said, breaking into a giggle.
 “Ah!
 Wena” Exclaimed the stoned Tapiwa.

-He then closed his eyes and began to hum a song.
-He nodded exactly like the elephant grass bowing to the wind, as he tenderly tapped his fingers on the guitar and suddenly burst in to a song.
+He closed his eyes and began to hum softly.
+Nodding like the elephant grass swaying in the wind, he tenderly tapped his fingers on the guitar before suddenly bursting into song.

 “Ndiya hamba